HTTPArchive/almanac.httparchive.org/src/content/en/2024/javascript.md

   )
 }}

-In comparing the trends between 2023 and 2024 for resource hints adoption, preload usage dropped significantly from 16.4% on desktop in 2023 to 7.5% overall in 2024. prefetch adoption remained relatively low in both years, with a slight increase from around 1.0% in 2023 to 4.8% overall in 2024. modulepreload usage stayed very minimal across both years, hovering around 0.1% in 2023 and showing a similar low percentage of 0.7% in 2024.
-These shifts indicate a general decrease in resource hint usage for preload, with small improvements for prefetch across desktop and mobile.
+In comparing the trends between 2022 and 2024 for resource hints adoption, `preload` usage dropped significantly from [16.4% on desktop in 2022](../2022/javascript#preload-prefetch-and-modulepreload) to 7.5% overall in 2024. `prefetch` adoption increased considerably from around 1.0% in 2022 to 4.8% overall in 2024. `modulepreload` usage stayed very minimal across both years, hovering around 0.1% in 2022 and showing a similar low percentage of 0.7% in 2024.

 {{ figure_markup(
   image="distribution-of-prefetch-adoption-for-javascript-resources-per-page.png",